BagritsevichStepan/cpp-implementations/README.md

 + [Shared Pointer.
 Weak Pointer](#ptr)

 # Optional
 Implementation of [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional).
-Optional is fully `constexpr`.
+It is fully `constexpr`.
 The copy ctor, move ctor, copy assign and move assign are also supported if the stored type supports them.

 ### Member functions
 | Function | Description |